patriciogonzalezvivo/thebookofshaders/07/README.md

 <div class="codeAndCanvas" data="circle-making.frag"></div>

-In the previous example we map the distance to the center of the billboard to the color brightness of the pixel.
+In the previous example we mapped the distance to the center of the billboard to the color brightness of the pixel.
 The closer a pixel is to the center, the lower (darker) value it has.
 Notice that the values don't get too high because from the center ( `vec2(0.5, 0.5)` ) the maximum distance barely goes over 0.5.
 Contemplate this map and think:

 * What you can infer from it?